 Hi, I am Keatyn Jayne and that’s my trusty assistant, Leebee.
 We are both a couple of farm girls, trying to navigate life in the big city of Berlin.
 We love gardening, long walks, treats and belly rubs.

 I have been a birth and postpartum doula since 2017.
 I am so honored to have found this career and every family’s journey I am invited into is a treasure.

-We are so glad you found this page, and we look forward to hearing from you!
+I am so glad you found this page, and look forward to hearing from you!

 Coming from the US, where families barely have time to rest, recover and bond after birth before it’s back to work, I am pleasantly surprised by the supportive perinatal culture here in Germany.

 The fact that your health insurance will pay for a midwife to visit you in the comfort of your home during the 4th trimester still seems almost unbelievable to me!
 My cultural background tells me this is a luxury, but the doula in me deeply feels this should be the bare-minimum standard world-wide.